Isacww/Is/Atlas/Books/The Holographic Model chapter notes/Pribram's excitement - 2025-12-22.md

 <!-- paste quote -->

 ## Pribram's excitement:
 About [[hologram]]s , one of the things that makes [[holography]] possible is [[interference]].
-Any [[wavelike]] [[phenomena]] can create [[interference pattern]], including light - and radio-waves.
+Any [[wave-like]] [[phenomena]] can create [[interference pattern]], including light - and radio-waves.
 Hologram are actually already possible. this is a sketch of how an three dimensional hologram is created of an apple through interference, as soon as another laser beam (or in some cases just a bright light source) is shined through the film, a 3-dimensional image appear.
 ![[Pasted image 20251217111534.png]]

 ## Synchronicities